These Are Not Hard Questions. They Are Specific Questions.

 Why candidates miss it.
 Under time pressure, candidates skim the question stem and process it with the default "find the true statement" pattern.
 EXCEPT and NOT invert the logic.
 Training yourself to pause on these words before reading the answer choices prevents most misses.

-Florida uses EXCEPT and NOT format regularly.
-Expect to see multiple on your exam.
+Florida uses EXCEPT and NOT format often enough that this pattern is worth drilling before exam day.
 See our guide to trap questions on the Florida real estate exam for more.

 Q9: Homestead protection scope